- Analytical Facilities

 - >> Information For <<

-Dr. Spinrad is Professor of Oceanography and Senior Adviser to the Vice President of Research where his responsibilities include a focus on funding for the OSU/CEOAS PacWave wave-energy test-site project.
+Previously, Dr. Spinrad was Professor of Oceanography and Senior Adviser to the Vice President of Research at Oregon State University where his responsibilities included a focus on funding for the OSU/CEOAS PacWave wave-energy test-site project.

 In 2016 Dr. Spinrad retired as Chief Scientist of the National Oceanic and Atmospheric Administration (NOAA), where he had been appointed by President Barack Obama in 2014.